pytorch/tutorials/README.md

 # PyTorch Tutorials

-All the tutorials are now presented as sphinx style documentation at:
+All the tutorials are now presented as Sphinx style documentation at:

 ## [https://pytorch.org/tutorials](https://pytorch.org/tutorials)

 # Contributing